- Reviewed: 26 January 2021, 16:46 NZDT

 Foreigners aren't permitted to cross the land border between Russia and Belarus (including by train).
 If you do wish to travel between Russia and Belarus, New Zealanders are advised to do so by air, to avoid any immigration issues.
 Trains between Russia and other European countries often transit through Belarus, so check the train's route before purchasing any rail tickets.

-It is a legal requirement to carry your passport with you at all times, as a photocopy will not be sufficient.
+It is a legal requirement to carry your passport with you at all times in Russia, as a photocopy will not be sufficient.
 Failure to produce this could result in a fine or detainment.

 Visa restrictions are strictly enforced in Russia.
 Staying beyond the validity of your visa is seen as a serious issue by Russian authorities, and can result in detainment, fines, deportation or bans from re-entry into Russia.
 If you overstay your visa, you will be turned back at the border, and not be able to depart Russia until your status is regularised.